The Problem with Marketing Agencies

 I have spent the last 5 years in the marketing automation space because I feel that it is a must-have for any company in this day and age.
 Learn how and what people look at when they visit websites and use the analytics generated from these behaviors to see how your marketing efforts are succeeding.

 Recently, I made a career change to a digital marketing agency because I feel that with all of the different technologies out there, marketers really need guidance and coaching.
-They need to understand not only how to create an email or post on social media, but more importantly, they need to have a strategy and the understanding of what to do with the data they collect.
+They need to understand not only how to create an email or post on social media, but more importantly, they need to have a strategy and an understanding of what to do with the data they collect.

 In the many conversations I have had with my customers I was stunned to hear that after working with marketing agencies for months, they were still struggling with sales not getting enough leads, they didn’t have a strategy in place, and that they had no reporting to measure the success and quality of their efforts.
 As a marketing software vendor, I knew these were not challenges they should still have.